 This is a traditional dal (lentil) recipe where moong dal (split green gram) is dry roasted and cooked with fish head.
 It is had with plain steamed rice and is considered a delicacy on a Bengali platter.
 Generally Rohu fish head is used in this recipe.

 It is usually a Sunday lunch menu in most of the Bengali homes and it is also prepared on special occasions.
 A tsp. of ghee to the end result gives an ultimate flavour to this dish.
-Please check below a step by step guide with pictures to prepare it.
+So check for a step by step pictorial recipe.

 - 1/2 cup moong dal (split green gram), dry roasted

 - 1 tsp. ginger-garlic paste

 - 1 tsp. tomato paste / 1/2 cup tomato puree

 - 4 tbsp. mustard oil